Save 10% off your cart with code SF10

 The TEMPUR-Cloud has a medium (5) feel and three interior layers:

-In this mattress, Tempur-Pedic utilizes an updated formulation of their Original TEMPUR foam to enable the bed-in-a-box shipping method.
+In this bed, Tempur-Pedic utilizes an updated formulation of their Original TEMPUR foam to enable the mattress-in-a-box shipping method.
 The top layer of this memory foam has a softer feel than the second layer, and combined, they create notable pressure relief.

 Tempur-Pedic Mattress Specifications